-The sun barely touched ground and morning sky is yet to show but the path at Druk Amitabha Nunnery in Kathmandu, Nepal is already filled with the roaring sounds of drums.
-It’s barely 5 AM but the nuns at the nunnery are already practicing Kung Fu which can be heard in the little cries of energy which punctuate their movements.
-One leg folded forward and the other one stretched out backward, these nuns kicked in the air repeatedly, trying to gain perfection in the series of impeccable kicks.
-Wearing the mandatory traditional tight dark red outfit suited for this practice, an incredible energy can be felt from the subtle balance of these postures and around these nuns too.
+The sun barely touched the ground but path at Druk Amitabha Nunnery in Kathmandu (Nepal) could hear the roaring sounds of drums already.
+The nuns at the nunnery started with the morning routine of practicing Kung Fu.
+One leg folded forward and the other one stretched out backward, these nuns kicked in the air repeatedly, trying to gain perfection in the series of impeccable kicks, that were taught to them, wearing the mandatory traditional tight dark red outfit suited for this practice.
+An incredible energy can be felt from the subtle balance of these postures and around these nuns too.

-In 2015 when Nepal was hit with a massive earthquake, these maroon-dressed nuns actively participated in the relief programme, rather than sitting aside.
+In 2015 when Nepal was hit with a massive earthquake, these nuns actively participated in the relief programme, rather than sitting aside.
 They would trek to the nearby villages to remove the rubble from people’s homes and clear pathways.
 They would distribute food to the survivors and help pitch tents for the night shelter.
-Early this year these nuns peddled around 2200 km from Kathmandu to Delhi to spread the message of women empowerment and importance of ecological balance amid economic development.
-The cycle ride was spearheaded by His Holiness himself.

 Like this post.
 Here what you can do for me: